terra-money/docs/src/node/join-network.md

 # Joining a Network

 After you've tried out running a simple local Terra network, you may want to participate in an existing Terra network, such as the Columbus mainnet or Soju testnet.
-This document will help you configure and set up your node for that.
+This document will help you configure and set up your node for just that.

 ## Setup